crashpalm/Verilog/README.md

 # Verilog

-My Verilog codes can be found here
+My Verilog codes can be found here.
 Happy learning!